protocol/launchpad/content/en/tutorials/ipld/ipld/index.md

 }
 ```

-`Links` is an array field, so we use the number 3 to identify which child block we want to access.
-In this case, we’re going to navigate into the `Hash` for `"docs"` that will load the block with that CID.
+The `Links` is an array field, so we use the number 3 to identify which child block we want to access.
+In this case, it's going to navigate into the `Hash` for `"docs"` that will load the block with that CID.

 If you add `Data` to the end of the path, it will access the raw bytes, as opposed to accessing the DAG-PB formatted block: